evil-mad/robopaint/README.md

 `npm install`
  * This will run through all the required module dependencies and install/build them to the best of its ability.
  * This will also run a script to rebuild `serialport` for node-webkit.
-This script only works on Linux / Mac / Unix.
-The script will prompt you for you archetcture, select `1` for a 32 bit system or `2` for a 64 bit system.
+The script will prompt you for you architecture, select `1` for a 32 bit system or `2` for a 64 bit system.
 If the script has errors file an issue.
-* If the script fails or you are running Windows, navigate to the new `node_modules/cncserver/node_modules/serialport` folder, and run `node-pre-gyp build --runtime=node-webkit --target=0.10.5 --target_arch=ia32`, for a 32 bit system or
+* If the script fails, or you are running Windows, navigate to the new `node_modules/cncserver/node_modules/serialport` folder, and run `node-pre-gyp build --runtime=node-webkit --target=0.11.6 --target_arch=ia32`, for a 32 bit system or
-`node-pre-gyp build --runtime=node-webkit --target=0.10.5 --target_arch=x64` for
+`node-pre-gyp build --runtime=node-webkit --target=0.11.6 --target_arch=x64` for
 a 64 bit system, substituting your target node-webkit version.
    * For Windows, if you have multiple versions of Visual Studio, use the flag `--msvs_version=2012`, substituting the version of Visual Studio you'd like to build with.
-   * For the moment, the default build is put into the wrong folder.
-Rename/move the folder from `serialport/build/v1.4.6/Release/node-webkit-v0.10.5-darwin-x64` to where it claims to be looking for it (usually replacing `v0.10.5` with `v14`).
-This should be fixed soon.
  * If there are build issues here, the problems may be many and varied, and almost always have to do with either the [node-serialport](https://github.com/voodootikigod/node-serialport) or